Working at Balsamiq

 - Your work/life balance will be respected like never before (our vacation policy).

-- You will have an impact on the world - our goal is to rid the world of bad software, to help the world understand that good user interfaces make a huge difference in people's lives.
+- You will have an impact on the world - our goal is to help rid the world of bad software, to help the world understand that good user interfaces make a huge difference in people's lives.
 We won't stop until usability is taught in all high schools around the world.

 - You will have an impact on the company.